wellcomecollection/docs/rfcs/054-id-resolver/README.md

 The Catalogue Pipeline stage belongs between the Transformers and the ID Minter.

+The Concepts API feature will be associated with the authoritative-concepts index.

 ## Why is it Needed?

 This proposal resolves four problems.
 The first three of these problems manifest as either duplicate or missing Concepts in the Concepts API.